samankhan03/eduInventory/README.md

 # eduInventory

-eduInventory is a web-based inventory management system for the School of Computer Science and Engineering.
-It allows users to view, search, filter, and reserve equipment, while administrators can manage inventory, approve users, and generate reports.
-Built using Django and SQLite, the application focuses on usability, security, and maintainability.
+eduInventory is a web-based inventory management system developed as part of a collaborative group project for the School of Computer Science and Engineering.
+The system enables users to view, search, filter, and reserve equipment, while administrators can manage inventory, approve users, and generate reports.
+Built using Django and SQLite, the application emphasizes usability, security, and maintainability.

 ## Features